Misconduct, Manipulation, Correction, and Retraction Policies

 Corrections to a published paper

 Honest errors are a part of science and publishing and require publication of a correction when they are detected.
 RAC expects authors to inform the RAC’s EIC of any errors of fact they have noticed (or have been informed of) in their article once published.
 Corrections are made at the RAC’s discretion.
 A correction notice will be published in the next available online issue.
 The online version of the article will link to the correction notice, and vice versa.
-Besides, correction notices will be indexed and linked to the original records in Scielo.
+Besides, correction notices will be indexed and linked to the original records in Scielo. and other indexers.

 Retractions

 Retractions are considered by RAC’s editors in cases of evidence of unreliable data or findings, plagiarism, duplicate publication, and unethical research.
 We may consider an expression of concern notice if an article is under investigation.
 All retraction notices explain why the article was retracted.
 When the paper is included in an issue we replace the version of the article that will be posted containing just the metadata, with a retraction note replacing the original text.
 The *.pdf document will be replaced with a version watermarked with “Retracted Version”.
 Yet, the original text will remain accessible.
 In rare cases, we may have to remove the original content for legal reasons.
 In such cases, we will leave the metadata (title and authors) and replace the text with a note saying the article has been removed for legal reasons.
 A retraction notice will also be published online.
-Retraction notices will be always indexed and linked to the original records in Scielo.
+Retraction notices will be always indexed and linked to the original records in Scielo and other indexers.

 REFEREE MISCONDUCT